tezov/koin-sample-annotations/README.md

 ### Session Scope

 ``scope(named("userSession")) {
-    scoped<UserSession> { error("UserSession not set") }
+scope<UserSessionScope> {
+    factory {
+        val session = get<UserSession>()
+        when (session) {
+            is UserSession.AdminUser -> ScopedClass("admin from scope")
+            is UserSession.NormalUser -> ScopedClass("normal user from scope")
+        }
+    }
 }``

 This scope is created only when logging in on the Profile screen.
+And then ScopedClass will be available.
+!!
+If UserSession has not been fed to the scope, it happily crash.

 ---